Quartz pebble conglomerate

 The Largest Goldfield in History,

 The Witwatersrand of South Africa was for decades the world's unchallenged, pre-eminent supplier of gold.
 I am no expert on the "Wits", but the fact that the MINLIB bibliography has 462 records on the region, 1903 onwards, is a testament to the economic might and geologic significance of the region.
-In recent years the Wits mines, some of which reached record depths, had lost some of their shine, and as of 2024 the national output had fallen from first to 12th amongst the countries of the world (World Gold Council ranking).
+In recent years the Wits mines, some of which reached record depths, had lost some of their shine, and as of 2024 the South African national gold mine output had fallen from first to 12th amongst the countries of the world (World Gold Council ranking).

 QPC slab [440 kb] thucholite [245 kb]

 Figs. 3-4: Here (left) is a third hand specimen of conglomerate, sample 1738, which displays pyritic QPC, with striking nodular pyrite.
-Sample from Randfontein Estates, a polished slab donated by Johannesburg Consolidated Investment Ltd. In this slab, the QPC is composed largely of a large (>7 cm) rounded qz pebble, the margins of which are surrounded by striking cm-sized nodular pyrite masses.
+Sample from Randfontein Estates, a polished slab donated by Johannesburg Consolidated Investment Ltd. In this slab, the QPC is composed largely of a large (>7 cm) rounded quartz pebble, the margins of which are surrounded by striking cm-sized nodular pyrite masses.
 The latter, sometimes fractured, are up to at least 20x16 mm in cross section.
 On the right: sample 1713, from the Western Deep Levels mine.
 In this small (35x25x8 mm) sample of dull black thucholite hydrocarbon, tiny flecks (<<1 mm) of native gold are visible on the thin margins, in hydrocarbon fibres running normal to flat face of sample.
 Silky lustre on one flat face, rougher on opposing face.

 Sample 1738, a polished slice, a gift to visitors from the firm, 15 November 1995.
 Thucholite sample 1713 from David New, 18 September 1995.